bcbrown/bookreviews/2017/README.md

 ### Technical Leadership
 A seminar in a book, the questions at the end of each chapter are almost as valuable as the rest of the book combined.
-I can recommend this book to anyone looking to increase their technical mastery of a skill, from software development to logging to knitting.
+I can recommend this book to anyone looking to increase their technical mastery of almost any skill, from software development to logging to knitting.

-### Deaths End
-The finale to the trilogy started by Three Body Problem.
-It starts very strong, but somewhat peters out, which is a shame because the scope and scale of the book keep increasing into the vastness of possibilities of the universe.

 ### Behind Closed Doors
-Worth reading, but not highly recommended, a book on technical management of software developers.
+Worth reading, but not highly recommended, a book on technical management of software development.

 ### MySQL Stored Programs
 You should only read this book if you already know you need to.
 It was very helpful for rapidly getting me up to speed in a new job that makes heavy use of stored procedures in MySQL.
 It's also 10 years old.
+If your knowledge of SQL is limited to writing straightfoward queries of existing tables, this may be a good next step towards building architectures making heavy use of SQL databases.

 ### Stiff Upper Lip, Jeeves
 I'll be very sad the day I've finished everything written by P.G.
 Wodehouse.